hishnband/hishnband.github.io/index.md

 ### Citati

-> "If it ain't ringing (in your ears), your not doin' it right."
+> "If it ain't ringing (in your ears), you're not doin' it right."
 -- Sam Sandberg o zvenenju v glavi

 ### Bivši člani